allianceauth/allianceauth/docs/installation/auth/centos.md

     sudo yum install xxxxxxx
 replacing the x's with the list of packages.

+Make sure redis is running before continuing:

+    systemctl enable redis.service
+    systemctl start redis.service

-For security and permissions, it’s highly recommended you create a user to install under who is not the root account.
+For security and permissions, it's highly recommended you create a user to install under who is not the root account.

     sudo adduser allianceserver
     sudo passwd allianceserver